jovaska1337/introduction_to_embedded_systems/README.md

 ## BL40A1812 - Introduction to Embedded Systems
 This repository contains the source code of my excercise work.

+`util.sh` is a AVR utility tool, which allows compilation and uploading + several other features. `do.sh` is set up to compile this repostitory by calling `util.sh`.

 `io_map.txt` contains IO mappings for both devices. `frontend` contains the code running on the Arduino Mega and `backend` the code for Arduino UNO, both of which have `shared` symlinked internally.